EnigmaCurry/d.rymcg.tech/photostructure/README.md

    * Use this mount-point for PS_LIBRARY_PATH in your .env file.
 3. [Mount an external volume or S3 space](#to-mount-an-s3-space) for your asset storage (photos and videos).
    * Use this mount-point for ASSET_DIR_HOST in your .env file.
-4. Change ownership of the persistent storage and the asset mount-points: e.g.:
+4. Change ownership of the persistent storage and the asset mount-points, e.g.:
    ```
    chown -R 1000:1000 /mnt/ps_assets /mnt/ps_config
    ```